CosmoStat/Tutorials/presentation_tips.md

 - Learn about your work
 - Learn about the state of the art
-- Learn about a new application of a tool of which they are expert
+- Learn about how you are using a tool they developed
 - Make an evaluation
 - Find a new collaboration